Orasund/Orasund.github.io/markdown/2023-05-12_Explain_Functional_Programming:_Attempt_1_-_Pure_Functions.md

 I'd like to have a clear definition written down, one that I can show my colleges and that I can use to differentiate FP from OOP._

 _In this series I try to explain functional programming.
-If my explaination falls apart, I have to start again but this time looking at it from a different persective._
+If my explaination falls apart, I have to start again but each time looking at it from a different persective._

 # Pure Functions